zkniebel/SitecoreDXG-Docs/how-to/creating-a-custom-trigger.md

 1. Navigate to the `[SitecoreDXG-Installation-Root]/triggers` folder and copy in your custom trigger file.
 SitecoreDXG will dynamically load all files in this folder as triggers.
 Note that it is recommended that you add your trigger file into a sub-directory of the `./triggers` folder, e.g. `./triggers/Custom`, for better organization.
 2. Open the `[SitecoreDXG-Installation-Root]/settings.js` file and in the `configuration` object update the value of the `Trigger` property to the ID of your custom trigger.
 This will tell SitecoreDXG that your custom trigger is the one that should be registered and used.
+3. **If you are running the SitecoreDXG Generation Service** as a Windows service then you need to restart the service